Aims and Scope

 The journal seeks to promote the advancement of economic theory in its relation to statistics and mathematics and wants to serve as a focal point for the Central European community of scholars.
 The geographical reference in the journal's name signifies that it is an initiative of Czech scholars; we seek prospective authors from Central and Eastern Europe but our agenda does not have a strong regional focus.

 The share of international articles in the journal is about 74% and our policy is to use equally international and local referees.

 In addition to publishing full-length articles, CER features short notes, commentaries, and surveys.
 We will ensure a rigorous, fair and prompt refereeing process.
 The journal encourages particularly young researchers to submit their work.
 The current journal's acceptance rate is 58%.

-The Czech Economic Review is published in one volume of three printed issues a year; articles are currently available as open access.
+The journal is published in one volume of three printed issues a year; articles are currently available as open access.